solana-labs/solana/docs/src/wallet-guide/ledger-live.md

 ---
-title: Set up a Ledger Nano S or Nano X
+title: Ledger Nano S and Nano X
 ---

 This document describes how to set up a